Rory-Sullivan/Hexagonal-Path-Finding-Visualiser/README.md

 I included three mazes which you can auto generate onto the grid.
 A maze of vertical lines, a maze of horizontal lines and a radial maze.
 After generating a maze you can alter it to your liking, adding or deleting paths.
-Note that the radial maze does not contain a path automatically you will have to make one after it is generated.
+Note that the radial maze does not contain a path automatically, you will have to make one after it is generated.

 | Vertical Maze                               | Horizontal Maze                                 | Radial Maze                             |